Biggest jump in cost of living in decades expected with latest inflation figures - NewsBreak

 Wednesday’s predicted CPI figure would be a big step up from inflation of 9.4% in June this year.
 However, worse is yet to come, according to experts.

-Inflation is expected to peak later this year at 13.3% and will push the UK into a recession, according to the Bank of England (BoE).
+Inflation is expected to peak later this year at 13.3% and will push the UK into a recession, according to the Bank of England.

 The rise will come as the energy price cap – which regulates what more than 20 million households pay for their gas and electricity – rises in October.